strangepy/strangepy.github.io/_posts/2020-05-27-lighthouse-accessibility-improvements.md

 ---
-title: Improving Your Site's Accessibility Score
+title: Fast Improvements to Your Site's Accessibility Score
-subtitle: Using Lighthouse
+subtitle: Using a Lighthouse Audit
-published: false
+img: /img/yomex-owo-gRTzhQsiVG0-unsplash.jpg
+tags: [web-development, web-perforrmance]
 ---

 Today, we will cover an often overlooked, but extremely important aspect of web performance: accessibility.
 Over 4 million people use screen readers when accessing websites in the United States, and simple modifications to your website make a big difference on their experience.
 This article obviously cannot be a full review of website accessibility, but instead will focus on the most prominent improvements: alt-text for images and color contrast.
 After these improvements, our webpage's accessibility score went from 73 to 89 - which is 16 points higher for only an hour of light work!
 Depending on the configuration of your website, it may take a bit longer, but ideally these steps will become part of the deployment process for your website.
 Developers should be in the habit of setting alt-text for images and using the same high-contrast font colors.